HariKrishna-9885699666/ip-info-app-react-vite-ts-bootstrap/README.md

 ## Live Demo

-You can check out the live demo of the application here: [Image recognition Demo](https://ip-info-app-react-vite-ts-bootstrap.netlify.app/)
+You can check out the live demo of the application here: [IP Information](https://ip-info-app-react-vite-ts-bootstrap.netlify.app/)

 ## Prerequisites